jonegil/gui-with-gio/teleprompter/index.md

 ## Source code

-The structure of this walkthrough is as follows:
+To structure the walkthrough of the code, it's broken into the following main sections:

-1. New imports to handle user input
+1. Introduce new imports to handle user input
 1. Read the ```.txt``` file into a ```[]string``` slice
 1. Start the application
-1. State variables to control behaviour
+1. Define state variables to control behaviour
 1. Listen for events from the user.

 Of these, the four first are relatively straight forward, while the final one on events deserves some extra attention.
 That's where the we actually will deal with the various inputs from the user, and visualise the application.

-### Part 1 - New imports
+### Section 1 - New imports

 Many imports are well known, but some are new: